tibs/pyconuk2019-notes/README.rst

     code base while reading the code together.
 I will talk about how I like to structure a code walk and its benefits."

-and say that the talk is worth doing because it gives good advice on how to do just those things, and why you should do so.
+and say that the talk is worth watching because it gives good advice on how to do just those things, and why you should do so.

 `Video of the talk`__ (the sound gets sorted out after the first 3 minutes),